-Provide the contact information of your current high school school counselor (preferred), teacher, or principal who will be able to speak to your overall academic readiness for the program and can verify your current GPA.
-Upon submitting your application, your chosen point of contact will receive an electronic request with instructions for completing the form.
+Provide the contact information of your current high school counselor (preferred), teacher, or principal who will be able to speak to your overall academic readiness for the program and can verify your current GPA.
+Upon submitting your application, your chosen point of contact will receive an automatic email request with instructions for completing the form.

 International students participating in the Academies and College Prep Program are not required to obtain a visa or submit TOEFL scores.
 For more information on international student requirements, including mandatory health insurance, please visit our Resources for International Students page.

 This is the application for the Academies.
 If admitted, you will be able to register for any of our Academies (as availability allows).
 Please note: An offer of admission does not guarantee your seat in an Academy.
 Registration is conducted on a first-come, first-served basis, and to secure a seat in your chosen program, you must register and submit tuition payment.

 Summer applications are reviewed starting in late fall.
 Our Admissions Office only reviews completed applications, which includes the applicant’s personal statement essay, a response from the applicant’s reference, and application fee (if submitted after January 31).
 Admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to your primary email address.

 Note: Email is the primary form of communication throughout the application and admission process.
 Only the primary email address listed in the application will receive the automatic communications and application updates.
 Please ensure that both parent/guardian and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at email@example.com.
 We strongly recommend that you double-check your Spam folder for potential missed emails from the University.